umalabs/correlated-authorization/README.md

 * The AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server (alternatively on /.well-known/openid-configuration).
 * The AS-RqP also acts as RqP's Identity Provider.
 * The client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in an RqP's Identity Provider in order to obtain an access token with user claims.
-* The client should be registered at the AS-RO as a public or confidential client.
+* The client can be registered at the AS-RO as a public or confidential client.
+The registration is optional.
 * The RO has set up the RS and registers his resource at the AS-RO to get his resource_uri according to the UMA Federated Authorization [2] specification and the Resource Description extension.
 * The RO sets policies to the resource sets with the authorization server to indicate who can access the resources.